Measurement Equipment and Procedures Sample Clauses

 Measurement Equipment and Procedures.
 5.1.
 All Gas measurements required hereunder shall be made with equipment furnished, installed, operated, and maintained by Columbia in accordance with Columbia's Gas Tariff and applicable standards of the American Gas Association, and the provisions of the applicable Operating Agreements.

 Measurement Equipment and Procedures.
-5.1.
+6.1.
 All Gas measurements required hereunder shall be made with equipment of standard make to be furnished, installed, operated, and maintained by Processor in accordance with the recommendations set forth in the A.G.A.
-Gas Measurement Committee Report Number Three latest edition for orifice meters (or the A.G.A.
-Gas Measurement Committee Report Number Seven latest edition, for turbine meters or industry standards for other meters).
-Producer, or others having Producer’s consent, may, at Producer’s option and expense, install and operate measuring equipment upstream of the measuring equipment to check the measuring equipment, provided the installation of the check measuring equipment in no way interferes with the operation of the measuring equipment.
+Gas Measurement Committee Report Number Three-latest edition for orifice meters or the A.G.A.
+Gas Measurement Committee Report Number Seven-latest edition for turbine meters or industry standards for other meters.
+Producer may, at its option and expense, install and operate check measuring equipment upstream of the measuring equipment to check the measuring equipment, provided that the installation of the check measuring equipment in no way interferes with the operation of the measuring equipment.
+6.2.
+All Gas volume measurements shall be based on an assumed atmospheric pressure of 11.7 psia, regardless of actual atmospheric pressure at which the Gas is measured.
+The factors used in computing Gas volumes from orifice meter measurements shall be the latest factors

 Measurement Equipment and Procedures